pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 >CDE Spark Job auto-scaling is controlled by Apache Spark dynamic allocation.
 Dynamic allocation scales job executors up and down as needed for running jobs.
 This can provide large performance benefits by allocating as many resources as needed by the running job, and by returning resources when they are not needed so that concurrent jobs can potentially run faster.

-## Part 1: Implement a Spark Pipeline
+## Part 1: Developing Spark Jobs in CDE

 #### Summary

-In this section you will execute four Spark jobs from the CDE UI.
-You will store files and python virtual environments in CDE Resources, migrate Spark tables to Iceberg tables, and use some of Iceberg's most awaited features including Time Travel, Incremental Queries, Partition and Schema Evolution.
+In this section you will create and refine three Spark jobs using the CDE UI, the CDE CLI and CDE Interactive Sessions.
+In the process you learn how to use CDE Resources to store files and reuse python virtual environments, migrate Spark tables to Iceberg tables, and use some of Iceberg's most awaited features including Time Travel, Incremental Queries, Partition and Schema Evolution.

 #### Editing Files and Creating CDE Resources